quoctann/BookstoreManager/README.md

 # Bookstore Management Application

-This is the exercise of Software Technology subject, built on Python Flask, MySQL and Bootstrap 4.
+This is the exercise of Software Engineering subject, built on Python Flask, MySQL and Bootstrap 4.
 This app still very primeval so it's just for reference only.